About

 Launched: 2011

-Record Updated: Apr 25, 2024
+Record Updated: Oct 04, 2024

-Standard, specification, or protocol
+Standard, specification or protocol

 IIIF is a set of open standards for delivering high-quality, attributed digital objects online at scale.
 It’s also an international community developing and implementing the IIIF APIs.
 IIIF is backed by a consortium of leading cultural institutions.
 IIIF Consortium is an affiliate of CLIR.